 Qualifications and subject of study are far less important than a talent for illustration, promotional skills and the ideas contained in your portfolio.

-- the ability to market your skills;
+- the ability to market your skills and promote your work

-- knowledge of computer-aided design (CAD) techniques and printing processes, including computer graphics;
+- knowledge of computer-aided design (CAD) techniques and printing processes, including computer graphics

-- research skills.
+- research skills

-Identify potential clients using the:
+Identify potential clients using resources such as the:

 - Writers' and Artists' Yearbook

-It may also be possible to advertise your work directly via directories such as the Creative Review Directory.
+It may also be possible to advertise your work directly via directories such as the Creative Review directory.

-Corporate communications remains a viable market for illustration, although it is a competitive area and there is a slight trend (reflecting the current economic environment) towards firms using in-house design solutions to keep costs low, rather than turning to freelancers.
+Advertising agencies and design consultancies can provide lucrative work.
+Corporate communications remains a viable market for illustration, although it's a competitive area and some firms will use in-house design solutions to keep costs low, rather than turning to freelancers.

 Other markets include:

-- film posters;
+- film posters

-- fine art posters;
+- fine art posters

-- government information services (including health and education).
+- government information services (including health and education)

-Look for jobs at:
+Look for opportunities at:

-- a-n: The Artists Information Company
+- a-n - The Artists Information Company

 - Creative Opportunities